 RATING: Highly Recommended

-BEST FOR: Babies and toddlers riding in child bike seats, trailers, and balance bikes.
+BEST FOR: Toddlers riding in child bike seats, trailers, and balance bikes.
 Not in hot climates.

 - Comes standard with MIPS safety technology